 The size distribution of the myctophids covers a large spectrum, from 1 cm to 10cm lengths (Fig. 3.7.5j).
-Different species were identified, but identification must be verified by specialists.
-Possibly, then the different modes observed will refer to different species.
+Different species have been identified, but the determination must be confirmed by specialists.
+Then the different modes observed refer to different species.